U.S. Alerts

 Night

-Saturday Night: A chance of showers and thunderstorms before 8pm.
-Partly cloudy, with a low around 74.
+Saturday Night: A chance of showers and thunderstorms before 2am.
+Mostly cloudy, with a low around 73.
 Calm wind.
 Chance of precipitation is 30%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Chance